vaccineimpact/vimc_course/README.md

 [https://tjmckinley.github.io/RtutorialSkeleton/](https://tjmckinley.github.io/RtutorialSkeleton/)

 You can download or clone the repository and then compile the project.
 This can be done on any platform by loading the "skeleton.Rproj" file in RStudio.
 The "Build Book" button in the "Build" pane can be used to compile the practical.

+> **Note that there is an example `_build.sh` bash script that automates this process that can be used as a template.**

 After the build is complete, all necessary files will be included in the `docs` folder which is made as part of the build.
 If you want to link the PDF document within the HTML gitbook document, then you need to compile the PDF first.
 After compilation, the file `index.html` contains examples on how to use the template.